sanskriti16/robustest_documentation_source/hubapi.rst

 Karate is a test automation framework that can be used to perform API testing.

-If your organisation uses Karate to test your APIs, then RobusTest provides you a way to run your tests through RobusTest so that you can see your run reports in one place.
+If your organisation uses Karate to test your APIs, then RobusTest provides you a way to push your test results to RobusTest so that you can see your run reports in one place.

 **Pre-requisites:​**